wudsn/wudsn-ide-install/README.md

 Download the relevant installer version for your operating system.</br>
 To do this, you have to right-click the respective link and choose "Save link as..." from the context menu.

 On **Windows** (64-bit Intel), download "wudsn.exe" to the folder and run it.
-It will download and start the related "wudsn.bat" file.
+It will generate and start the related "wudsn.bat" file.
+Upon the first start you can select to speedup the start process, by excluding WUDSN IDE from the painfully slow scanning by Microsoft Defender.
 - https://github.com/wudsn/wudsn-ide-install/raw/main/wudsn.exe

 On **macOS** (64-bit Intel or ARM/M1), download "wudsn.command.tar.gz" extract its contents to the folder run "wudsn.command".